When talking about Hydroponics, we cannot miss talking about the Deep Water Culture technique.

 How do I measure how much oxygen in the nutrient solution?

-The best and easiest way to do that is to get a dissolved oxygen meters on the market.
+The best and easiest way to do that is to get a dissolved oxygen meter on the market.
 But bear in mind that the good one is not cheap while the budget meter is not reliable and long-lasting.
 And unless you are a hobbyist, commercial growers, or you want to grow on a large scale, I don't think you need it.
 Just ensure that the pump air pump runs continuously, and the temperature in the solution is always at the right acceptable level.

 What about lightning for DWC?